athenars-io/rusqttbom/README.md

 The BOM weather data API is used in [this BOM weather site](https://weather.bom.gov.au/).
 Go to this website then enter your suburb / location in the search bar then click on the correct result.
 Take a note of the seven digit *geohash* in the URL in the address bar of your browser.
 This will be used to get data for your location and you need to add this to your `config.toml` file.

+RusQTTbom publishes weather observations for the current day, as well as forecasts for the current day and the next day.
+Forecasts for seven days will be coming in future releases.

 Weather data that is published by RusQTTbom via MQTT consists of the following values, by the MQTT topics:

 - outside/weather/current-temp